dapr/docs/daprdocs/content/en/getting-started/configure-redis.md

      value: "true"
    ```

-> **NOTE:** Dapr pub/sub uses [Redis Streams](https://redis.io/topics/streams-intro) that was introduced by Redis 5.0, which isn't currently available on Azure Managed Redis Cache.
-Consequently, you can use Azure Managed Redis Cache only for state persistence.
+> **NOTE:** Dapr pub/sub uses [Redis streams](https://redis.io/topics/streams-intro) that was introduced by Redis 5.0, which isn't currently available on Azure Cache for Redis.
+Consequently, you can use Azure Cache for Redis only for state persistence.

 ### Other options to create a Redis database